1aron/aronrepo/packages/aronrepo/README.md

 ```
 If you only want to pack specific javascript modules, remove the corresponding entry point from `package.json`.

-Now run with the above configuration:
+Run with the above configuration:

 ```bash
 npm run build